dangmai/prettier-plugin-apex/packages/prettier-plugin-apex/README.md

 ## 🚀 Performance Tips/3rd party integration

 ### 💻 Using built-in HTTP Server

+> ‼️ Prettier Apex is now shipped with native executables for most popular platforms that significantly enhance the parsing performance.
+You should try this default configuration first before considering the built-in HTTP server.

 By default,
 this library invokes a CLI application to get the AST of the Apex code.